kvantas/missTune/README.md

 # missTune

 This package is an alternative implementation of the `missForest` and `missRanger` packages using tuned Random Forests.
+The `tuneRF` function from the `randomForest` is used internally to find the optimal mtry parameter.

 ## Installation